syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#methods:unmute}

-Allows unmuting the media player.
+Allows to unmute the media player.

 #### Example